 The bottom line is that, even without rushing in at rope drop and following a touring plan, we were easily able to complete more than a dozen of the park’s top attractions in under 8 hours, so don’t feel bad about grabbing a little extra shut-eye.

 #5: Plan On a Sit-Down Meal or Two

-Many Magic Kingdom fans are used to eating their meals on the move, and while the comfort-food snack carts are still available (albeit in fewer number) guests are discouraged from removing their masks to eat outside of designated areas.
+Many Magic Kingdom fans are used to eating their meals on the move; while the comfort-food snack carts are still available (albeit in fewer number), guests are discouraged from removing their masks to eat outside of designated areas.

 To enjoy a meal from many of the quick-service restaurants, you’ll need to use the My Disney Experience smartphone app’s Mobile Order feature to make your selections.
 You won’t even be allowed inside the restaurant until you’re notified that your meal is ready, so find a shady spot instead of loitering near the entrance.

 The system works fairly well, considering the greatly reduced seating capacity in the restaurants, but be aware that vegan or allergy orders can take 30 minutes or more to prepare.

 Better yet, the newly shortened 60-day dining reservation window means it’s more likely you can secure a table at a sit-down restaurant, which will be a welcome refuge during your day.
 Selections have been greatly limited, with as few as four entrées available at some venues, and menus are provided as digital QR codes instead of on paper.